cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 : Tells where to install the files the package generates.
 It is set to `/var/vcap/data/packages/<package name>/<package version>`.

 `BOSH_COMPILE_TARGET`
-: Tells the the directory containing the source (it is the current directory when the `packaging` script is invoked).
+: Tells the directory containing the source (it is the current directory when the `packaging` script is invoked).

 When the package is installed a symlink is created from `/var/vcap/packages/<package name>` which points to the latest version of the package.
 This link should be used when refering to another package in the `packaging` script.